andravin/wincnn/README.md

 ## Example: F(2,3)

+For F(m,r) you must select m+r-2 polynomial interpolation points.

-In this example we compute transforms for F(2,3) and accuracy of F(2x2,3x3) using polynomial interpolation points (0,1,-1).
-For F(m,r) you must select m+r-2 interpolation points.
+In this example we compute transforms for F(2,3) or F(2x2,3x3) using polynomial interpolation points (0,1,-1).

 ```
 andrew@broadwell:~/develop/wincnn$ python